Morebenk/corrector/.github/pull_request_template.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please provide a summary of the changes and which issue is fixed.
 Include relevant motivation and context.

 Fixes # (issue)

-## Type of change
+## Type of Change

 Please delete options that are not relevant.

+- [ ] Question Management (changes to question handling/processing)
+- [ ] Choice Management (changes to choice editing/validation)
+- [ ] Explanation System (changes to Gemini integration/explanation generation)
+- [ ] Image Handling (changes to S3/CloudFront integration)
+- [ ] UI/UX Improvements (dashboard, modals, filters)
+- [ ] Database Changes (schema updates, query optimization)
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug Fix (non-breaking change that fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Documentation Update

+## Testing Checklist

-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Tested question editing functionality
-- [ ] Documentation update
+- [ ] Verified choice management works correctly

-## Checklist

-Please delete options that are not relevant.

-- [ ] My code follows the style guidelines of this project
+- [ ] Confirmed explanation generation (if applicable)
-- [ ] I have performed a self-review of my own code
+- [ ] Tested image upload/display (if applicable)
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Verified database operations
-- [ ] I have made corresponding changes to the documentation
+- [ ] Checked filter and search functionality
-- [ ] My changes generate no new warnings
+- [ ] Tested in both development and production environments
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] Added/Updated unit tests
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] Updated documentation

+## Database Impact

+Describe any changes to the database schema or significant query modifications.

+## Integration Testing

-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Tested with Supabase
+- [ ] Verified Gemini API integration (if applicable)
+- [ ] Checked AWS S3/CloudFront functionality (if applicable)

-## Screenshots (if appropriate)
+## Screenshots

-Add screenshots here
+Add screenshots of the changes, especially for UI modifications.

-## Further comments
+## Additional Notes

-Add any additional context or information here
+Any additional information that would help review the changes.